ranjanikrishnan/Cardinality-Kafka/README.md

 - Docker
 - Docker-compose
-- Please find all the project dependencies in Pipfile
+- Please find all the project dependencies in requirements.txt

 ### Project Setup